Ex-PM elected Algeria's new president, to protesters' dismay

-ALGIERS, Algeria (AP) — Abdelmadjid Tebboune, a former prime minister and loyalist of Algeria’s influential army chief, was elected the oil-rich nation's new president in a vote boycotted by members of a vibrant pro-democracy movement, electoral authorities said Friday.
+ALGIERS, Algeria (AP) — Algeria newly-elected president Abdelmadjid Tebboune vowed to reach out to pro-democracy protesters, who massively took to the streets again Friday to challenge his election at the head of the oil-rich nation crippled by rampant corruption.

-Tebboune, 74, received 58.15% of the vote in this North African country, according to the head of the National Independent Electoral Authority, Mohamed Charfi.
-Turnout was just 41%, reflecting the frustration of many Algerians who hoped to see new faces among the candidates.
+Tebboune, a 74-year-old former prime minister received 58.15% of the vote in this North African country, according to the head of the National Independent Electoral Authority, Mohamed Charfi.
+Turnout was just 41%, reflecting the frustration of many Algerians who had hoped to see new faces among the candidates.

+In a symbolic move, Tebboune's first words Friday went to members of the vibrant pro-democracy movement that began in February and boycotted the election.

+In a news conference, he said he is ready to meet with the protesters' leaders to “listen to them to take care of their concerns.”

-The election of Tebboune, an establishment figure, provided little hope to protesters who believe the poll was rigged in favor of the old regime.
+Tebboune's election disappointed protesters who believe the poll was rigged in favor of the old regime.

-Tebboune is reportedly close to powerful army chief Gaid Salah, a much-criticized figure among members of the protest movement that began in February.
-They seek fresh elections, new leadership and an end to corruption.
+Tens of thousands of people took to the streets on Friday to demand a “free and democratic” Algeria and reject the vote results, chanting “No to elections of shame” and denouncing alleged fraud.

+The largely peaceful marches took place in the capital, Algiers, as well as in Oran, Constantine and other cities.
+Some were quickly dispersed by police.
+Algerian media reported numerous arrests.

 Algeria is one of the most youthful countries in the world, with two-thirds of the population under 30.
-A quarter of those youth are out of work, leading to discontent with the country’s veteran rulers and the opaque policies that have left them behind.
+A quarter of those youths are out of work, leading to discontent with the country’s veteran rulers.

 The electoral authority was recently created in an attempt at transparency in a nation where leaders have been thought to be chosen in advance by the elite.